 Another way to get started is to click on the topics in the ED/SBS IRB Office KnowledgeBase.
 It includes information for New Researchers (outline of the steps for getting started), IRB Reviews (meeting dates, review processes, modifications), IRB guidance documents, ARROW FAQs, and the link to log in to ARROW.

-Once you start your protocol in ARROW, add Marilyn Larsen as a point of contact so she is able to edit the application, if needed, and receive email notifications about its submission.
+Once you start your protocol in ARROW, add Monet Hutchins as a point of contact so he is able to edit the application, if needed, and receive email notifications about its submission.

 Note: PIs for human subjects protocols do not need to be faculty members but must have approved PI Status for human subjects protocols, which is different than PI status for submitting grant proposals.
 Complete the Request for Approval to Serve as Principal Investigator (PI) on a University of Wisconsin-Madison Human Participants Study form.
 A link to the form is on the Principal Investigator Status for UW-Madison Studies Involving Human Participants web page.